 Phosphorous acid with the chemical formula H3PO3 is a polar molecular compound with a covalent bond between its constituent atoms.
 In this structure, phosphorus is the central atom, and two OH groups, one O atom, and one H atom are attached to it.
 The phosphorus atom uses sp3 hybrid orbitals to give the molecule a quadrilateral structure.
-Due to the electronegative difference between oxygen and phosphorus and oxygen and hydrogen, most of the bonds of this molecule are polar, which makes phosphorous acid also a polar molecule.
+Due to the electronegative difference between oxygen and phosphorus, as well as oxygen and hydrogen, most of the bonds of this molecule are polar, which makes phosphoric acid a polar molecule.

 Difference Between Phosphorus and Phosphoric Acid:

 Phosphorus and Phosphoric Acid are two types of acids that contain the chemical element phosphorus.
 The chemical structure of these two molecules is almost similar but their chemical and physical properties are different.
-The main difference between phosphorus and phosphoric acid is that phosphoric acid is diprotic while phosphoric acid is triprotic.
+The main difference between phosphorus and Phosphoric acid is that Phosphorus acid is diprotic while Phosphoric acid is triprotic.

 PCl3 + 3H2O → H3PO4 + 3HCl

-The addition of PCl3 in the presence of concentrated HCl should be very cautious and slow.
+The addition of PCl3 in the presence of concentrated Hydrochloric acid should be very cautious and slow.

 PCl3 + 3(COOH）2 → H3PO3 + 3CO + 3CO2 + 3HCl

-The main method of preparing Phosphorus acid is to dissolve P4O6 or tetraphosphorus hexoxide (diphosphorus trioxide) in water:
+3. The main method of preparing Phosphorus acid is to dissolve P4O6 or tetra phosphorus hexoxide (diphosphorus trioxide) in water:

 P4O6 + 6 H2O → 4 HPO(OH)2

-- Phosphorous acid is used as a reducing agent in chemical analysis;
+- As a reducing agent in chemical analysis

-- Used as water softeners, lime cleaners, and products used in the process of collecting, purifying, and distributing water;
+- As a water softener, lime cleaner and products used in the process of collecting, purifying, and distributing water

-- Used as lubricants in industrial fluids such as hydraulic fluids.
+- As a lubricant in industrial fluids such as hydraulic fluids

 - Skin Contact: Immediately flush skin with water.